RohithCherukuri816/ML-Based-Customer-Segmentation-for-Targeted-Marketing/README.md

 ## **Overview**

 The goal of this project is to apply **unsupervised learning** to segment customers based on key features, which can be used for targeted marketing, product recommendations, and customer retention strategies.
-The project employs the **K-Means clustering algorithm** for customer segmentation, followed by model evaluation and a real-time recommendation system.
+The project employs the **K-Means clustering algorithm** for customer segmentation, followed by model evaluation and a real-time interactive dashboard.
+The project highlights:
+- Preprocessing and handling missing data.
+- Machine learning clustering with K-Means.
+- Evaluation metrics to validate the clustering model.
+- A Streamlit dashboard for visualizing insights.

 ---